Being a Teacher Trainer: A practical course for new teacher trainers

 This course is aimed at new teacher trainers who have little experience and who see themselves as at the From Teacher to Trainer stage on the Cambridge English Trainer Framework.

-The course will run from 9am to 5pm from Monday 3 August to Friday 7 August 2020 and will be delivered by the authors of the new ETpedia Teacher Training.
+The dates for the next course are to be confirmed and it will be delivered by the authors of the new ETpedia Teacher Training.
 It will include a mixture of blended learning, observation, loop input, experiential learning, reflection and micro-training.

 - Roles and skills of a teacher trainer